kevinfrey/optimistic-weather/README.md

 - **Resilient UX** – Friendly error states when locations fail lookup, quick-pick suggestions, and loading feedback.
 - **Smart search history** – Recent lookups persist locally so you can replay bright-side forecasts in a single click, including errored attempts for quick retries.
 - **Zip code friendly** – Recognises common postal-code formats (e.g. `94103` or `W1A,GB`) and maps them to the right place automatically.
+- **Responsive experience** – Mobile-first layout, collapsible history actions, and careful spacing keep the UI welcoming on any screen size.

 ## Requirements
 - Node.js 20+